 As executive director of the Institute for Business and Information Technology (IBIT), Mandviwalla engages with industry on knowledge and human capital development through the IT advisory board, corporate partners, endowed Digital Innovation Foundry, and other programs.

 As the founding chair of the Fox School’s Management Information Systems department till 2017, Mandviwalla led the creation of US News and World Report recognized programs, achieved 100% placement, and gained top 5 in the world ranking for departmental research productivity from the Association for Information Systems.
 Learn more here.

 Mandviwalla led the creation of AIS student chapters worldwide for the Association for Information Systems (AIS) and created the IS Job Index – a biennial national analysis of the entry level IT workforce, and the AIS Leadership Excellence Award.

 Mandviwalla has received the Microsoft Innovation Award, IBM E-Business Award, and Association for Information Systems (AIS) awards for Outstanding Contribution to Information Systems Education, Technology Challenge Award, and the Sandra Slaughter Service Award.
 He has also received the Claremont Graduate University Alumni Hall of Fame, Temple University Stauffer Award, and the Fox School Musser Excellence in Faculty Service award.
 He was recently recognized by Technical.ly as one of Philadelphia’s most connective leaders.

-Mandviwalla holds a BSc in Systems Engineering from Boston University, a MBA from the Peter F. Drucker School of Management at Claremont Graduate University, and a Ph.D. in Management Information Systems from the Programs in Information Science at Claremont Graduate University.
+He holds a BSc in Systems Engineering from Boston University, MBA from the Peter F. Drucker School of Management, and Ph.D. from the Programs in Information Science at Claremont Graduate University.